rybacki/StarCitizenUtilityApp/README.md

 ## Overview

 Created out of a personal need to manage game-specific maintenance tasks more efficiently, the Star Citizen Utility App is now shared with the community.
-It simplifies the process of cache clearing for Star Citizen and your graphics drivers, and offers a lookup for the upcoming special Technical Preview event times.
-It may enhance your gameplay just as it has mine.
+It simplifies the process of cache clearing for Star Citizen and your graphics drivers, offers a lookup for the upcoming special Technical Preview event times, and introduces several other new features in the latest release.
+It may enhance your gameplay just as it has improved mine.

 ## Features